Kurtis Guthrie: Livingston

 On 29 August 2022, Guthrie signed for Livingston on a two-year deal, with the club retaining the option of a third year, after impressing manager David Martindale on a week long trial.
 He scored on his debut two days later, in a 2–1 defeat to Dundee United in a Scottish League Cup game at Almondvale Stadium.
 He was sent off after the video assistant referee spotted him elbowing Keith Watson during a 2–0 defeat at Ross County on 6 May.
 He was released upon Livi being relegated at the end of the 2023–24 season.

 Churchill Brothers

 On 7 September 2024, Guthrie returned to the I-League by signing with Churchill Brothers.

 Jersey Bulls

 On 7 February 2025, Guthrie returned to Jersey to sign for Jersey Bulls of the Combined Counties League Premier Division South.
 He scored two goals on his home debut at Springfield Stadium in a 6–1 victory over Horley Town.

 Queen of the South

 On 19 June 2025, Gurthrie joined Scottish League One club Queen of the South, where manager Peter Murphy said he "gives us a different dynamic in the forward areas".
+He scored 12 goals in 37 games across the 2025–26 campaign.